Junski1/Git_Portfolio/README.md

 # Git_Portfolio
- Here are some simple and not so simple scripts and stuff
+ Here are some simple and not so simple scripts + little projects